Johnson Lake provides an easy, scenic snowshoe in Banff National Park, Alberta, Canada.

-A snow-covered berm at the east end of the lake leads past a trail junction into a restricted wetland area.
-I continue to snowshoe the largest dip on the trail which is the demarcation point to trail along the north side of Johnson Lake.
+Continuing to snowshoe the largest dip on the trail arrives at the demarcation point to trail along the north side of Johnson Lake.
 Warm sunshine balances a gentle, cool breeze.

 Trail quality deteriorates where snow pack is diminished by sunny warmth currently leading the race to Spring against winter snowfall, but sheltered path has adequate snow cover.